 Is it worth buying a co-op in NYC?

 Most people in NYC are quick to hate on co-ops.
-Just search for "co-op horror stories" and you'll find plenty of entertaining stories.
+Just search for "co-op horror stories" and you'll find plenty of entertaining anecdotes.
 But it’s important to note that every co-op sets its own rules.
-There are super laid back co-ops and others that weigh in on everything.
-So while there are general guidelines, make sure to get specifics for any building you’re considering.
+There are super laid back co-ops and others that deserve the criticism.
+So while there are general guidelines, make sure to ask questions about any building that you’re considering.

 Disadvantages of a buying a co-op